 [Sapling onward] In Sapling, uniqueness of ρ is ensured by making it dependent on the position of the note commitment in the Sapling note commitment tree.
 Specifically, $\rho = cm + [pos] \mathcal{J}^{Sapling}$, where $\mathcal{J}^{Sapling}$ is a generator independent of the generators used in NoteCommit^{Sapling}.
 Therefore, ρ commits uniquely to the note and its position, and this commitment is collision-resistant by the same argument used to prove collision resistance of Pedersen hashes.
 Note that it is possible for two distinct Sapling positioned notes (having different ρ values and nullifiers, but different note positions) to have the same note commitment, but this causes no security problem.
 Roadblock attacks are not possible because a given note position does not repeat for outputs of different transactions in the same block chain.
-Note that this depends on the fact that the value is bound by the note commitment: it could be the case that the adversary uses a dummy note that is not required to have a note commitment in the note commitment in the note commitment tree when it is spent.
-If this happens and the victim's note is not a dummy, the note commitments will differ and so will the nullifiers.
+Note that this depends on the fact that the value is bound by the note commitment: it could be the case that the adversary uses a dummy note that is not required to have a note commitment in the note commitments will differ and so will the nullifiers.
 If both notes are dummies, the adversary cannot know the inputs to the note commitment since they are generated at random for the victim's spend, regardless of the adversary's potential knowledge of viewing keys.

-[NU5 onward] In Orchard, the nullifier is computed as DeriveNullifier{nk}(ρ, ψ, cm) as described in § 4.16 'Note Commitments and . on p.
-53. This construction combines elliptic curve cryptography and the Poseidon-based PRF^{nfOrchard} in a way that, for privacy properties, aims to provide defence in depth against potential weaknesses in either.
+[NU5 onward] In Orchard, the nullifier is computed using a construction that combines elliptic curve cryptography and the Poseidon-based PRF^{nfOrchard} in a way that, for privacy, aims to provide defence in depth against potential weaknesses in either (see [Zcash-Orchard, Section 3.5 Nullifiers] and §4.16 'Note Commitments and Nullifiers' on p.
+53).

 Resistance to Faerie Gold attacks, on the other hand, depends entirely on hardness of the Discrete Logarithm Problem.
 The ρ value of a note created in a given Action transfer is obtained from the nullifier of the note spent in that Action transfer; this ensures (without any cryptographic assumption) that all ρ values of notes added to the note commitment tree are unique.
-Then, the nullifier derivation can be considered as computing a modified Pedersen commitment on input that includes ρ , so that the binding property of that commitment scheme ensures that Orchard nullifiers will be unique.
+Then, the nullifier derivation can be considered as computing a vector Pedersen commitment on input that includes ρ , so that the binding property of that commitment scheme ensures that Orchard nullifiers will be unique.
 (Specifically, this is a Sinsemilla commitment with an additional term having base $\mathcal{K}^{\text{Orchard}}$, truncated to its x-coordinate.
-The x-coordinate truncation cannot harm collision resistance because, assuming hardness of the Discrete Logarithm Problem on the Pallas curve, the security proof in Theorem 5.4.2 on p.
-76 covers the case where the additional term is added.)
+The x-coordinate truncation cannot harm collision resistance because, assuming hardness of the Discrete Logarithm Problem on the Pallas curve, § 5.4.1.9 'Security argument' on p.
+77 covers the case where the additional term is added.)
 Roadblock attacks are not possible because ρ does not repeat for notes in the note commitment tree, and by a corresponding argument to Sapling for dummy notes.